Azure-Samples/explore-iot-operations/quickstart/modules/demohistorian/edge_historian.md

 **Why this is critical:**
 - Without proper BrokerAuthorization, the historian will connect but fail to subscribe to `#` wildcard
-- AIO broker enforces authorization policies - authentication alone is not sufficient
+- IoT Operations broker enforces authorization policies - authentication alone is not sufficient
 - The wildcard subscription `#` requires explicit permission in authorization policy
 - Default policies may only allow specific topic patterns